NicolasMurphy/mass-spectrum-to-audio-converter-monolilth/dev_log.md

   - Added `__init__.py` and updated imports for cleaner package structure
   - Experimented with vectorized operations, results were not as promising as hoped
   - Updated all mentions of 96000 -> 44100 sample rate, with this lower default, there is a noticeable performance improvement.
 No difference in sound quality, users can still switch to a higher sample rate when they need to download the file
+  - Moved all interfaces and types to `types.ts`, organized with comments

 - **Next Steps:**
   - Performance optimizations: